technodelight/magento_custom_reports_example/README.md

  We will create some blocks, models, helpers for our module, overwrite a controller, define a layout, then place the whole into the admin area's menu system.
 We have to define models because we will use a collection, it should have blocks to display the grid and the form, while the helper will handle the translations and it's required because we make an admin module.
-We will place our files under the 'local' codepool, under the 'My' vendor and the module's name would be 'Reports'.
+We will place our files under the 'local' codepool, under the `My` vendor and the module's name would be `Reports`.
  You can notice some difference while creating a module in the admin area compared to a frontend one.
-We will overwrite the controller under the config's 'admin' node instead of adding a new frontname to the system, also applying the layout updates would be in a different node named 'adminhtml'.
+We will overwrite the controller under the config's 'admin' node instead of adding a new frontname to the system, also applying the layout updates would be in a different node named `adminhtml`.
 You may wonder about why we won't place it under the same node as the controller; this could be traced back to legacy reasons.
 This node is also the place for admin menu configuration, but we separate it to a file named after this node (adminhtml.xml).
 This is a feature by Magento, you could separate your module's configuration by the node names used.
 Usually we do